 “Having someone on your team who can not only identify a problem but also present potential solutions eases tension in any workplace,” said Jason Boehle, the CEO of QuaGrowth, an email marketing agency.
 “These types of people are good with others during times of stress while also maintaining a mindset of equality and reasonability.
 On top of this, they have a knack for finding unique solutions that may not be obvious at first glance.”

 “A demotivated group of employees tends to lack productivity.
 There are a variety of reasons that a team may find themselves in this state.
-Having a team member whose personality or qualities lifts the spirits of those around them is a game changer.
+Having a team member whose personality or qualities lifts the spirits of those around them is a game-changer.
 If there is a small business equivalent of gasoline on a fire, this person is that,” said Tyler Read, the founder and senior editor of Personal Trainer Pioneer, a company specializing in advice and resources for aspiring personal trainers.

 Original and forward-thinking ideas are how small businesses can set themselves apart from the competition.
-However, these are not ideas which grow on trees.
+However, these are not ideas that grow on trees.
 It takes a special person to conjure them up.
 This person is an innovator and a risk-taker who simultaneously holds the attention of their audience with ideas that seem breathtakingly fresh.
 That is not to say this person is a daydreamer.
 They are also trustworthy and determined.

-“Foresight and innovation are two key qualities that can take any small business to the next level.
+“Foresight and innovation are two key qualities that can make any small business to the next level.
 If a member of your team, or potential hire, demonstrates the ability to accurately visualize the future of the industry or business they may prove to be a valuable commodity worth taking special interest in,” said Seb Evans, co-founder of Banquist, a company which offers cooking experiences from the world’s best chefs.

 As a small business grows, there are many more gears in motion across a variety of ventures.
 While a new business may only need the leadership of its founder or CEO, there comes a time when teams or tasks must be delegated to trustworthy employees.
-These people must exhibit the ability to guide others while making quality decisions which positively impact the internal and external goals of the business.
+These people must exhibit the ability to guide others while making quality decisions that positively impact the internal and external goals of the business.

 “A good leader in any area can feel irreplaceable.
-Not only does this person focus on improvement and productivity within themselves, they have an equal and similar focus on the other members of the team,” said Matt Miller, CEO of Embroker, a business insurance company.
+Not only does this person focus on improvement and productivity within themselves, but they also have an equal and similar focus on the other members of the team,” said Matt Miller, CEO of Embroker, a business insurance company.
 “When a person has a high level of awareness for themselves and others simultaneously it allows much more to be accomplished by all parties.”

 Running a successful small business will never be an easy undertaking.
 In fact, it will likely be the opposite.
 There are numerous hurdles and variables that may cause difficulties.
 One of the key goals when operating a business is to continually position yourself to have high odds of success.
-Surrounding yourself with high quality and impactful employees will surely make your business endeavors far more manageable and likely to succeed.
+Surrounding yourself with high-quality and impactful employees will surely make your business endeavors far more manageable and likely to succeed.